katahiromz/EGA/EGA-Manual.md

 ```

 Does loop using an array.
-The `ary` is the array.
-The item in the array will be evaluated repeatedly.
+`ary` is an array.
-The `var` is the name of a loop variable.
+The item in the `ary` array will be evaluated and stored into variable `var` repeatedly.
 You can break the loop by `break` function.

 ### EGA '`greater`' Function